fnaumenko/DenPro/README.md

 ```-c|--chr <chars>```<br>
 Treat stated chromosome only.
 Samples of option’s value: 1, 20, X.<br>
-RReduces run time on 1.5-20 times depending on how far this chromosome is placed in an alignment.<br>
+Reduces run time on 1.5-20 times depending on how far this chromosome is placed in an alignment.<br>
 Default: all.

 ```--min-scr <int>```<br>